 As part of our HSE audit and review process we will assess our Legislation policy and ensure is it up to date and complete.
 Any gaps identified will be addressed as part of our continuous improvement plan.
-See Element 15- Continuous Improvement and Management Review; and ITC HSE Appendix- Program Review Matrix.
+See Element 15- Continuous Improvement and Management Review; and ITC HSE Appendix- Program Review recommendations for improvements to the processes and procedures specified in this HSE Program and/or to provide access to required documentation.